 There is a second viewpoint called Shafer Trail Viewpoint.
-Park in the very small car park on Grand View Road to get an even closer view of Shafer Trail.
+Park in the very small parking lot on Grand View Road to get an even closer view of Shafer Trail.

 Grand View Point

 Getting Here: Grand View Point is located at the very end of Grand View Point Road.
-Park in the large car park and then it is just a short walk on a paved trail to the viewpoint.
+Park in the large parking lot and then it is just a short walk on a paved trail to the viewpoint.
 This is a very popular viewpoint so it might be difficult to find an empty parking space.

 Buck Canyon Overlook

 From the edge of the mesa, get panoramic views out to the canyons formed by the Colorado River.
 See if you can spot the White Rim Road, the 4×4 road that winds its way along the plateau.

 Buck Canyon Overlook | Things to Do in Island in the Sky